 This is not a project in which I spent much time designing or planning things myself, but I had a lot of fun with it, and it let me try out my brand new Hakko soldering station.
 It simply entails the assembly of the Photopopper Photovore robot kit from Solarbotics.com .
 What is a Photopopper … Continue reading Solar Powered Robot Bugs!

-The original source code for this project can be found Here, and an updated version of it for Arduino-1.0 can be found Here.
-WHAT YOU NEED: Arduino (I use the UNO, but I think the older revisions should also work) An Ethernet Shield 16×2 Basic Character LCD (There are many more colour options than just white … Continue reading Arduino Project: HTML to LCD
+The original source code for this project can be found Here.
+WHAT YOU NEED: Arduino (I use the UNO, but I think the older revisions should also work) An Ethernet Shield 16×2 Basic Character LCD (There are many more colour options than just white on black) An Ethernet cable (I just used an old one lying … Continue reading Arduino Project: HTML to LCD